-Included in this Workbook is a chart showing the allocation of settlement costs.
-The exchange expense column lists those expenses that may be incurred in the disposition of the relinquished property and the acquisition of the replacement property.
+Included in this Workbook is a table (page 11) showing the allocation of settlement costs.
+The exchange expenses column lists those expenses that may be incurred in the disposition of the relinquished property and the acquisition of the replacement property.